rtzll/flask-todolist/README.md

-flask-restless-todo-app
+flask-todolist
 =======================

+### Goal
+Building a Todolist App using flask and skeleton.

-#### Goal
+#### TBD
-Using the flask-restless extension, I'm going to implement a simple ToDo App.
+Using some flask extension, like flask-api, flask-restless or flask-restful to build an API.